statamic-rad-pack/runway/docs/installation.md

 php artisan vendor:publish --tag="runway-config"
 ```

 The configuration file will now be located at `config/runway.php`.

-You may now customise the config file to add your resources.
+Now that everything's installed & published, you'll want to [configure Runway Resources](/resources) for each of the models you wish to be editable in Runway.

 ## Installing via the Control Panel